syncfusion-content/blazor-docs/blazor/datagrid/how-to/blazor-webassembly-datagrid-using-visual-studio.md

  <!-- markdownlint-disable MD024 -->

-# Getting Started with Blazor WebAssembly DataGrid Using Visual Studio
+# Getting Started-Client side using Visual Studio in Blazor DataGrid Component

 This article provides a step-by-step instructions to configure Syncfusion Blazor DataGrid in a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).